oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 24: HTTP User-Agent
 <requirement-24-http-user-agent>
-Access to the CSAF related files and directories provided, for both metadata and documents, MUST be allowed independent of the value of HTTP User-Agent.
+Access to the CSAF related files and directories provided, for both metadata and documents, SHALL be allowed independent of the value of HTTP User-Agent.

 #quote(block: true)[
 Limit the value of HTTP User-Agents to a certain set would hinder